w3c/wai-media-guide/player.md

 ## Support for Separate Audio Files

-Some players and plug-ins support multiple audio files, so you can provide a file for the main audio and a separate file for the audio deecription of visual information.
+Some players support multiple audio files, so you can provide a file for the main audio and a separate file for the audio description of visual information.

 These players, platforms, and plug-ins support multiple audio files:
 * 3Play Plugin